tarxvftech/FCS-152/README.md

 generating beeps that get transmitted, but APRS RX has yet to be proven.

-Documentation derived from the source code:
+## Documentation derived from the source code:

 UART 1 is side connector at 115200 baud -- KDU seems to use this and maybe other things

-UART 2 is radio module coniguration at 9600 baud, uses AT commands
+UART 2 is radio module configuration at 9600 baud, uses AT commands

 AT Commands to setup the radio -- copied direct from source: